-After looking at property after property, you’ve finally found the perfect piece of land that has everything you want.
+After looking through land for sale at property after property, you’ve finally found the perfect piece of land that has everything you want.
 It’s in the right location.
 The topography is ideal.
 It has “curb appeal.”
 There’s just one problem.
 While you're doing your homework to ensure you make a smart investment, you find out the zoning restrictions won’t allow you to use the land as you intended.

 This can be extremely frustrating, but all is not lost.
 Don’t give up just yet.
 It’s possible to have your land rezoned.
 There’s a specific process to go through and certain conditions must be met.
 Many times, there will be a contingency in a sales contract that the property must be rezonable, to ensure the buyers can use the land as needed.

-There are three main circumstances that justify rezoning a property.
+There are 3 main circumstances that justify rezoning a property.

 - There was an error made in the original classification of the land.
 There may be more than one interpretation and honest errors are made.